General Tire: Tire division

-Growth

 Despite the difficult business climate of World War I, in 1917, O'Neil established a dealership network and began an advertising campaign.
 By 1930, the company had 14 retail stores and about 1.8% of the tire market.
-During the depression, as competitors failed, The General Tire & Rubber Company bought out Yale Tire and Rubber, and India Tire and Rubber.
+During the depression, as competitors failed, The General Tire & Rubber Company bought out Yale Tire and Rubber Company, and India Tire and Rubber Company.
 By 1933, it had increased market share to 2.7%.
 This was a relatively large number, considering that the company limited its product line.

+In the post–war years, The General Tire & Rubber Company gradually ceased to be exclusively a tire manufacturer and marketer.
+It entered the entertainment business, followed by tennis ball, wrought iron, and soft drink production, as well as chemicals and plastics manufacturing; in the early 1980s General Tire even began motion picture and video production.

 Conglomeration

-Radio, television, and film
+Radio, television, and film division

 Because the Depression was particularly hard on manufacturing, The General Tire & Rubber Company bought several Ohio radio stations on which it advertised.
-In 1943, it diversified the core business strategy, purchasing the Yankee Network and the radio stations it owned from Boston's Shepard Stores, Inc. Thomas F. O'Neil, son of the founder William F. O'Neil, served as Yankee's chairman with Shepard's John Shepard III serving as president.
+In 1943, it diversified the core business strategy, purchasing the Yankee Network and the radio stations it owned from Boston's Shepard Stores, Inc. Thomas F. O'Neil, son of the founder William F. O'Neil, served as New York Yankees chairman with Shepard's John Shepard III serving as president.